 Most allergists work full-time hours; however, there are many opportunities for part-time employment.
 In fact, in the US, about 16% of men and 40% of women working as allergists hold part-time schedules.
 Allergists most often work during normal business hours Monday through Friday, with some offering earlier or later appointment times to accommodate patient availability.
 On-call hours may also be necessary at times.

 Bonuses and Benefit Packages

 According to Medscape, most allergists receive health insurance while about one-half receive dental insurance and a smaller percentage have vision insurance.
 About 63% of allergists receive paid time off, and this percentage may be lower due to the number of self-employed allergists.
 Other benefits offered include liability insurance, retirement plans, and allowances for commuting to work.
-About 39% of US allergists earn bonus pay, a percentage that also is lower possibly due the prevalence of self-employment.
+About 39% of US allergists earn bonus pay, a percentage that also is lower possibly due to the prevalence of self-employment.

 A growth rate of 14% in physician jobs, including those specializing as allergists, is anticipated by the US Bureau of Labor Statistics between 2014 and 2024.
-Additional need for allergists will come from a greater access to healthcare and advancements in treatment and research of allergens and autoimmune issues.
+An additional need for allergists will come from a greater access to healthcare and advancements in treatment and research of allergens and autoimmune issues.
 A medical degree, usually taking four years to earn, is required following the equivalent of an undergraduate degree to work as an allergist.
-Licensure and registration with the appropriate governing body is required as well as continuing medical education to maintain licensure.
+Licensure and registration with the appropriate governing body are required as well as continuing medical education to maintain licensure.

 Allergists earn strong salaries, and while many benefits and bonus pay incentives are available, the large number of self-employed professionals leads to more of these professionals covering these expenses on their own.
 While many allergists work full-time, a large number work part-time schedules.
 Future employment opportunities should remain positive with income levels supported due to expected growth in the coming years.